ProtoconNet/mitum-java-util/README.md

 * [bitcoinj v0.14.7](https://bitcoinj.org/)

-And you must download and add [ecdsa-keygen-java](https://github.com/wyuinche/ecdsa-keygen-java) to the project to build.
+And you must download and add [ecdsa-keygen-java v1.4](https://github.com/wyuinche/ecdsa-keygen-java) to the project to build.

 ```sh
 $ java -version